• Who We Are

 Who We Are

-Competitive Georgia is a coalition of more than 500 business owners and operators dedicated to
+Competitive Georgia is a coalition of more than 500 business owners and operators dedicated to building on the 2025 tort reform successes (Senate Bill 68 and Senate Bill 69) and positioning Georgia as a national leader in business-friendly legal reforms.

 Competitive Georgia is an incorporated, nonpartisan, not-for-profit 501(c)(4) with a board of directors governing its activities.